 What do you say about a woman whose books saved your life?
 There are no words but a heart full of gratitude and awe.

-There are few people who cross our paths and truly inspire us so profoundly that we are never the same again.
+Few people cross our paths and truly inspire us so profoundly that we are never the same again.
 These people are sometimes one in a million, and when they appear in our lives, we never forget them.
 For me, one of those people was Louise Hay, who passed away in her sleep at the age of ninety yesterday, August 30, 2017.

 Interestingly, yesterday morning I was writing a book review on one of Louise’s many life-changing books, You Can Heal Your Life.
 After publishing the blog, I immediately discovered she had passed away at the same time that I was writing about her.
 I almost fell off my chair!